2 Week Itinerary In Thailand For First Timers

 Victory Monument

-As soon as you drop off your luggage at your hotel, head straight to the Victory Monument area, which is such a great spot for street food because it’s one of Bangkok’s main transportation hubs.
+If you have time and are hungry, head straight to the Victory Monument area, which is such a great spot for street food because it’s one of Bangkok’s main transportation hubs.
 You’ll find all kinds of food in this area.
 Just walk around and try anything that looks good.

 Temple of Dawn (Wat Arun)